Aryan-Deshpande/PytorchGradDescent/README.md

 # PytorchGradDescent
-Implementation of grad descent from scratch ( technically not, but used PyTorch )
+Implementation of gradient descent from scratch ( technically not, but used PyTorch )